Set Current Location

 This district is a maze of little streets, famous for its gypsy cave-houses with their whitewashed façades, decorated with colorful flowers.
 There are many bars here that offer both authentic and "touristy" flamenco shows.
 If you are lucky, you might get to see La Zambra, a gypsy cave party where the performers dance all night in a style believed to date from the time of the Moorish occupation.
 Carry on up Camino del Sacromonte, off Cuesta del Chapiz, and you'll come to the 17th-century Abadía del Sacromonte, an abbey and museum, founded by Archbishop Pedro de Castro.

 This mountain chain offers great skiing in winter and abundant wildlife in spring and summer.
-Spain's largest ski resort is here, just 35km (40min) from the city.
+Home to Spain's one of the largest ski areas, this mountain range is visited by tourists in large numbers.
 It has all the facilities you need for a week's holiday or a simple day trip.
-There's skiing from December to April and lots of sunny weather, too.
-In fact, Granada is bidding for the 2010 Winter Olympics.
-Natural Park status means the wildlife is protected.
+Natural Park status of this mountain range means the wildlife is protected.
 Come up in late spring and summer and you'll see a rich variety of wild flowers and butterflies along with bird life and wild mountain goats.
-There's a high-altitude fitness-training centre here with fantastic facilities.
-In summer, you can trek up to the highest peak in mainland Spain, Mulhacén (3479m).
+There's a high-altitude fitness-training center here equipped with fantastic facilities.
+In summer, trekkers and mountaineers from across the globe try to conquer Mulhacén, highest peak in mainland Spain.

 Even though it's located on the Alhambra hill, you don't have to be visiting the Alhambra complex to come in here.
 What you see is a great display of paintings and sculpture with Christian religious themes created by local artists like Alonso Cano, Diego de Siloé, and Pedro de Mena, during the 16th and 17th Centuries.
 The last rooms show some minor paintings from the 19th and 20th centuries.
 The museum's library has a specialist collection of books on Renaissance and Baroque art.
 You'll find it on the second floor of Palacio de Carlos V (Carlos V's Palace).